bhj/KaraokeEternal/docs/content/docs/index.md

 Your parser creator is passed an object with the following properties:

 - `compose` (function) accepts functions (or arrays of functions) as arguments and returns a single composed function that can be used as a parser
 - `getDefaultParser` (function) gets an instance of the default parser, which itself can be used as middleware.
-Note that the method must be called because you can optionally pass a [configuration object](#configuring-the-metadata-parser) when getting an instance
+Note that the method must be called because you can optionally pass a [configuration object](#configuring-the-metadata-parser)
 - `defaultMiddleware` [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map){{% icon-external %}} containing the [default middleware](/repo/blob/master/server/Scanner/MetaParser/defaultMiddleware.js){{% icon-external %}} in order.
 This can be used to recompose the middleware in your custom parser

 When a media file is scanned, the parser is called with a context object `ctx` having the following properties: